lemocla/Codzilla/README.md

   - ## **Implemented features**

-    Existing features as well as features left to implement can be found [here](documentation/features.md)
+     Existing features as well as features left to implement can be found in [feature.md](documentation/features.md)

-    [include screnshots]

   - ## **Features left to implement**

      - Further authentication on registration by asking the user to confirm his email address
      - Add email notifications and amend user preferences settings accordingly
      - Allow group owners to add co-admin to their group
      - Allow users to share events on social media
      - Implement a discussion feature on group so that users can exchange
      - Upload, store and retrieve images for group and event cover as well as for profile image
      - Filter search results by location, topic and dates.

 # **TECHNOLOGY USED**